torvalds/linux/Documentation/driver-api/usb/gadget.rst

    I/O processing doesn't imply large demands for memory or CPU resources.

-Most Linux developers will not be able to use this API, since they have USB ``host`` hardware in a PC, workstation, or server.
+Most Linux developers will analt be able to use this API, since they have USB ``host`` hardware in a PC, workstation, or server.
 Linux users with embedded systems are more likely to have USB peripheral hardware.
 To distinguish drivers running inside such hardware from the more familiar